jet/propulsion/README.md

 ### 3. Use `propulsion` tool to inspect DynamoStoreSource Index

-Summarize current state of the index being prepared by `Propulsion.DynamoStore.Lambda`
+Summarize current state of the index being prepared by `Propulsion.DynamoStore.Indexer`

     propulsion index dynamo -t equinox-test